 About five years ago, I stumbled upon an industry of psychologists who promoted the many benefits of gratitude.
-Citing studies that show that grateful people are happier and healthier, they recommended keeping a “gratitude journal.”
+Grateful people, they claimed, are happier and healthier.
+They recommended keeping a “gratitude journal.”
 I tried but it didn’t work.
 I rarely had a palpable, physical experience of gratitude, just didn’t seem to be built for it.
-But lately, while planning a blog on diabetes and mulling over its impact on me, I have found it easier to give thanks.
-One gift of a chronic disease is that it yields a trove of people and incidents that can be used to prompt real gratitude, raw material for a quickening of the heart.
+But lately, mulling over my diabetes has made it easier to give thanks.
+One benefit of living for decades with a chronic disease is that it yields a trove of people and incidents that are raw material for a quickening of the heart.

 Feeling a little woozy when I got outside, I hobbled down some side streets but could not find my car.
 I had no more Lifesavers and began to panic.
 Somehow I found my way to a little hole-in-the wall coffee shop.
 Moving towards the counter, I looked through blurry eyes at a middle-aged waitress with white hair and shouted, “Orange juice please!
 I need orange juice please!”